twitchard/blog/posts/2024-08-24-breaking-changes.md

 ---
 title: "Breaking changes: a tooling problem"
-draft: true
 class: prose
 description: "How could our tools change to reduce the cost of breaking changes?"
 quote: "the library experience around breaking changes is poor and has room to improve"
 thumbnail: https://twitchard.github.io/images/breaking_changes_meme.png
 ---

-## Good libraries, please

 ![P](../images/dropCapP.png){class="dropCap"}aul Graham
 [said](https://x.com/paulg/status/1373926244673323008)

 > The base state of programming is gluing together library calls.
 Since glue code can be written in any language, most programmers' language preferences are really library preferences.

-This quote is provocative in exactly the right way.
+This is provocative in my favorite way.
 There is a truth here: libraries are supremely important, and will only become more important as the software world expands.
 Libraries are the software world's tool for the division of labor.
 [Ask Adam Smith](https://en.wikisource.org/wiki/The_Wealth_of_Nations/Book_I/Chapter_1): the larger the industry, the higher the degree of the division of labor.
+As software eats the world, libraries will eat software.

-But from a different perspective it is also true that **most programmers' library preferences are really language preferences**.
+But from a different perspective **most programmers' library preferences are really language preferences**.
 Libraries don't manifest out of thin air.
 They are written in a programming language, and the nature of the programming language influences the nature of its libraries, in two ways.

-There's a first-order effect: the features of a programming language can enable libraries that just *do more* for users.
-For example, Ruby and Python have metaprogramming features that allow libraries like Rails and Django to exist, where you just define a class, define some properties and relations on it, and then you get a bunch of definitions for free, methods to do database lookups and property edits and whatnot -- pretty cool if you're into that sort of thing.
-A different example: Rust and Haskell have linear types, which give library authors the ability to provide compile-time detection for certain types of user errors like resource leaks.
-This isn't really specific to *libraries* per se, it's just expressivity writ large -- if a language doesn't give you the tools to abstract away your own boilerplate, or write types to rule out your own errors, it certainly doesn't given library authors the tools to do those things for you when you're using their library, either.
-But plenty has been written elsewhere about expressiveness[^1].
+1. There's a *first-order effect*: the features of a programming language can enable libraries that provide more help for users.
+For example:
+    * **Metaprogramming:** Ruby and Python, for example, have metaprogramming features that allow libraries like Rails and Django to exist, where you just define a class, define some properties and relations on it, and then you get a bunch of definitions for free: methods to do database lookups and property edits and whatnot -- pretty cool if you're into that sort of thing.
+    * **Fancy types:** Rust and Haskell have linear types, which give library authors the ability to provide compile-time detection for certain types of user errors like resource leaks.

+    This isn't really specific to *libraries* per se, languages that permit you to write more expressive code also permit you to use more expressive[^1] (and therefore more helpful) libraries.
+Go to your nearest Hacker News comments section and I'm sure you can find plenty of discussion about the sorts of things that make a programming language expressive.

-What I'm more interested in discussing here is the *second-order effect*.
+2. The *second-order effect* is what I'm more interested in discussing here.
 A programming language that makes it easier to *improve* libraries -- and makes it easier for users to receive those improvements -- will tend to have better libraries.

 ## The invisible cost of breaking changes